She's All That: Critical response

-On review aggregator Rotten Tomatoes, the film has an approval rating of 41% based on 63 reviews, with an average rating of 5/10.
-The website's critics consensus states: "Despite its charming young leads, She's All That can't overcome its predictable, inconsistently funny script."
-On Metacritic, the film has a weighted average score of 51 out of 100, based on 32 critics, indicating "mixed or average reviews".
+On the review aggregator website Rotten Tomatoes, the film holds an approval rating of 43% based on 61 reviews.
+The website's critics consensus reads, "Despite its charming young leads, She's All That can't overcome its predictable, inconsistently funny script."
+On Metacritic, which assigns a weighted average score out of 100 to reviews from mainstream critics, the film received an average score of 51, based on reviews from 32 critics, indicating "mixed or average" reviews.

-It was the last movie to be reviewed by Gene Siskel before his death in February 1999.
+It was the last film to be reviewed by Gene Siskel before his death in February 1999.
 Siskel gave a positive review and wrote, "Rachael Leigh Cook, as Laney, the plain Jane object of the makeover, is forced to demonstrate the biggest emotional range as a character, and she is equal to the assignment."
 Roger Ebert suggested: "To give the movie credit, it's as bored with the underlying plot as we are.
 Even the prom queen election is only a backdrop for more interesting material, as She's All That explores differences in class and style, and peppers its screenplay with very funny little moments."
 Ebert says it "is not a great movie, but it has its moments", giving it 2.5 out of 4 stars.
 Stephen Holden of The New York Times praised Cook for her performance, comparing her to Winona Ryder, saying, "Unlike so many actors playing smart young people, she actually projects some intelligence along with a sly sense of comedy."